[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 }

-As a precaution, before setting up the agent, I ran a prediction on the model alone to verify that the Bedrock connection (IAM role delegation) was working correctly. hello was returned, and token usage was also retrieved.
+As a precaution, before setting up the agent, I ran a prediction using the model alone to verify that the Bedrock connection (IAM role delegation) was working correctly. hello was returned, and token usage was also retrieved successfully.

 % python3 aoss_rest.py POST "/_plugins/_ml/models/0927fff6-c24b-4387-9dcf-e592fa441e20/_predict" \